atomSS-1/UML_PRACTICE/README.md

  To see hole algoithmic procedure of the process.
 * ## What

+  Node: start, end, branch, step, iteration.

+  Edge: Only arrow which indicates flow.

 * ## How

   type: Behavioral diagram.

-  Node: start, end, branch, step, iteration.

-  Edge: Only arrow which indicates flow.

   <img width="1024" height="1536" alt="image" src="https://github.com/user-attachments/assets/b1764233-0338-44ad-b503-6d53d6216ccc" />

 # Use-case diagram
 * ## Why

+To see how users use what system.

 * ## What

 Indicates how user use the system.